-Tribal Adventures is running, upon demand, a sea kayaking expedition like no other.
+The Ultimate Palawan Paddle by Tribal Adventures is a sea kayak expedition like no other.

-Up to 11 days in length winding through an archipelago referred to as the “last frontier” by the late Jacques Cousteau, and using a large support boat—a motorized outrigger banca authorized to ply the waters between Coron and El Nido in far northern Palawan—guests can opt in and out of kayaking and snorkelling at whim.
+Eleven days in length winding through an archipelago referred to as the “last frontier” by the late Jacques Cousteau, and using a large support boat—a motorized outrigger banca authorized to ply the waters between Coron and El Nido in far northern Palawan—guests can opt in and out of kayaking and snorkelling at whim.
+(And for a single person or a couple, there is the option for using a motorised sailing Admiral catamaran as a support boat AND an accommodation option at no extra charge: Details below)

 Tribal Adventures invites sea lovers of all stripes, and with one paddle stroke at a time, to discover why an archipelago of around 200 islands, many of which we paddle between, and the most delightful of which we drop paddle on to beachcomb, snorkel off, or camp on, got the “last frontier” label.